yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
-5. `releasePolicy`: defines bucket retention for greenfield `BucketRequest` deletes. **
+5. `retentionPolicy`: defines bucket retention for greenfield `BucketRequest` deletes. **
    - _Retain_: (default) the `Bucket` and its data are preserved.
 The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.
-> Note: the `Bucket`'s release policy is set to "Retain" as a default.
-Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
+> Note: the `Bucket`'s retention policy is set to "Retain" as a default.
+Exercise caution when using the "Delete" retention policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.
 6. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 This list is static for the life of the `BucketClass`, but the `Bucket` instance's list of allowed namespaces can be mutated by the admin.
 7. `parameters`: (optional) a map of string:string key values.
 Allows admins to set provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.